thorschoepe/collisionavoidance_NRP/README.md

 This repository helps you to set up and run a collision avoidance experiment with spiking neural networks in the Neurorobotics Platform (NRP).
 This simulation environment has been used by https://arxiv.org/abs/2102.08417.
+First of all download the folder named "code" which includes most of the files mentioned below.

 1. NRP installation
 ________________________________